replab/replab/docs/docs/api_documentation_style.md

 We aim to achieve the following middle ground:

-- The documentation comments should be readable on the MATLAB command line when the `help FUN` command is used.
+- The documentation comments can be read on the MATLAB command line when the `help FUN` command is used, and it can be browsed through the `doc FUN` command.

 - The documentation comments can be parsed with Sphinx to produce stylish and naviguable documentation.

 ## Documentation comments

-MATLAB documentation call the documentation strings that appears at the beginning of a class/function/method/property definition 'comments'.
-To distinguish them from code comments, we call those special comments 'documentation comments`, noting that the `docstring` terminology is specific to the Python language (standalone strings in the source code).
+MATLAB documentation calls the documentation strings that appears at the beginning of a class/function/method/property definition `comments`.
+To distinguish them from code comments, we call those special comments `documentation comments`, noting that the `docstring` terminology is specific to the Python language (standalone strings in the source code).

 The documentation comments are written using a subset of the [reStructuredText](http://docutils.sourceforge.net/rst.html) syntax.
 This style guide does not list which syntax elements are permitted: use common sense to employ the conventions that are compatible with reStructuredText, and display well standalone on the terminal (as is advocated by the numpydoc guide linked above).